karthikvellanki/tunnel/README.md

 python manage.py runserver
 ```

+The project will now be running at http://localhost:8000

 If you make changes to the React code in the frontend folder, recompile the JS by running the following command from the root folder

 ```json